 Abigail William’s parents were murdered in front of her when she was a young girl.
 Being traumatized by such an experience at such a young age may have caused her to form a negative view of the world, and see death and killing as less terrible than most people.
 When she tells the other girls about her parent’s death she states the gruesome facts casually.
 She says “I saw Indians smash my dear parents' head on the pillow next to mine” (I.119) Since she was exposed to such a vicious experience she doesn’t feel as much guilt as other people would in accusing the innocent girls.
 It’s like a vicious cycle that shes continuing.
 So while this makes it easy to call her the villain, she truly is justified in her actions which are really the result of a traumatizing moment in her youth.

 As guilty as Abigail seems to be, the blame also lies in the character of Thomas Putnam.
-He is the one who starts the entire witchcraft craze in the beginning by blaming the childrens’ illnesses on unnatural spiritual causes, and it was only to benefit himself. evendesires.
+He is the one who starts the entire witchcraft craze in the beginning by blaming the childrens’ illnesses on unnatural spiritual causes, and it was only to benefit himself.
+He even uses his daughter to accuse people whose property he desires.
 Putnam has many grudges against people in the community, such as the Nurse family who caused his brother in law to not be appointed governor, and George Jacobs who’s land he wants.
 He causes the accusations of these people so they will be executed for his own benefit.
 Putnam profits remarkably in the witch trials.
 He has a plan for how to manipulate people.
 At the beginning of the play, the argument between Putnam, Giles, and Proctor shows tensions between neighbors over land.
 'The tract is in my bounds, it's my bounds, Mr. Proctor,'; says Putnam(32).
 'I bought that tract from Goody Nurse's husband five month ago,'; Proctor replies Putnam(32).
 'He had no right to sell it.
 It stands clear in my grandfather's will';(32).
 Later in the play, Rebecca Nurse, Giles Corey and John Proctor are prosecuted.
 Only Mr. Putnam can afford to buy the tracts.
 George Jacobs is hanged because of Ruth.
 'If Jacobs hangs for a witch he forfeit up his property-that's law!
 And there is none but Putnam with the coin to buy so great a piece.
 This man is killing his neighbor for their land';(96).
 Putnam is a greedy person.
 His major plan is to become wealthier and destroy his oppositions in the witch hunt.
 In the end, Putnam completes his plan successfully, making him just as guilty, if not more, than Abigail.